dhsavell/wave/README.md

-# pushpin
+# wave
-A simple Discord bot with message management and administration features.
+A Discord bot focused on server administration.